Groov EPIC and RIO firewall tips

 Then you build a flow in Node-RED that is like a tiny router…

-Its pretty straight forward, the node on the left listens for traffic on port 8502 and sends it to the IP address of your Modbus device on port 502 by the node in the middle.
+The node on the left listens for traffic on port 502 on Eth0 and sends it to the IP address of your physical Modbus device IP on port 502 by the node in the middle.

-When your device answers, the node on the right sends that reply back out port 8502, which, don’t forget, is internally routed back out port 502 to your software.
+When your device answers on port 502 Eth1, the node on the right sends that reply back out port 8502, which, don’t forget, is internally routed back out port 502 to your software.

 Here is the flow ready to import - Don’t forget to change the IP address for your ModbusTCP device and hit deploy: